-into the oil fields in that area, I look for pits or tanks

-there is exposed oil on the surface where birds and other

-animals can get into the pits or tanks, and I then look through the sludge around the shoreline if it's a pit or a pond; inside the tank if it's a tank, and any lumps or suspicious-looking particles, I say particles, any suspicious-looking item in the pit or the tank, I will pull it out and examine it.
-Very often I find that the birds appear just to be another lump of oil in the pit and once I break open the lump I find it is a bird or some other type of 10 to 12 trips down, specifically for examining these of small animal.
+trip to the southeastern corner of New Mexico.
+I will go into the oil fields in that area, I look for pits or tanks or anything associated with the production of oil where there is exposed oil on the surface where birds and other animals can get into the pits or tanks, and I then look through the sludge around the shoreline if it's a pit or a pond; inside the tank if it's a tank, and any lumps or suspicious-looking particles, I say particles, any suspicious-looking item in the pit or the tank, I will pull it out and examine it.
+Very often I find that the birds appear just to be another lump of oil in the pit and once I break open the lump I find it is a bird or some other type of small animal.